chef/automate/components/docs-chef-io/content/automate/ha_aws_bastion.md

 Or launch an EC2 instance, which is available and already defined.

 1. Select **Review and Launch** button.
-1. Review all the details and click the Launch button.
+1. Review all the details and select the **Launch** button.
 The AWS console prompts you to either create an existing SSH key pair, or use a previously established pair.

    - If you choose to create a new key pair, specify a **Key pair name** and select **Download Key Pair** (private key file, .pem).
 Store the key file in a secure and accessible location.